Business Term Loan For E-Commerce

 The best loan type depends on whether your revenue is steady enough to support fixed payments or fluctuates with seasons and ad campaigns.

-Amazon and DTC brands with predictable monthly revenue often get the best terms from online fintech lenders that integrate with Shopify or bank statements.
+Amazon and DTC brands with predictable monthly revenue often get the best terms.

-If your revenue swings 50 percent or more between slow and peak months, a revenue-share product may be a better fit than a fixed monthly payment term loan.
+If your revenue swings 50 percent or more between slow and peak months, a revenue-share product may be better.

 Matching Loan Term to Use Case

-A shorter term means higher monthly payments but less total interest paid over the life of the loan.
+A shorter term means higher monthly payments but less total interest paid over time.

-Use the calculator in the section above to model both a short and long term scenario before you apply so you know which option your cash flow can actually support.
+Use the calculator in the section above to model both short and long term scenarios before applying.

 What Lenders Look at for E-Commerce Businesses

-Most e-commerce lenders weigh trailing GMV, growth rate, and net margin more heavily than a traditional lender would weigh credit score alone.
+Most e-commerce lenders weigh trailing GMV, growth rate, and net margin more heavily than credit score alone.

-Connecting your Shopify, Amazon Seller Central, or Stripe account speeds up underwriting significantly because lenders can verify revenue without waiting for bank statements.
+Connecting your Shopify, Amazon Seller Central, or Stripe account speeds up underwriting significantly.

-Clearing existing MCAs before applying for a term loan is one of the fastest ways to improve your approval odds and qualify for a lower rate.
+Clearing existing MCAs before applying for a term loan is one of the fastest ways to improve your approval odds.

 Frequently Asked Questions